A corrected transport-velocity formulation for fluid and structural mechanics with SPH: Results

 \subsection{Taylor-Green vortex}

-The Taylor-Green vortex problem features an exact solution with which we can study the accuracy of our proposed method.
-The problem consists of a periodic unit box with no solid boundaries.
-The exact solution is given as,
+In the first benchmark, we test the accuracy of the correction terms and evaluate the different particle shifting schemes introduced in the proposed scheme by simulating a Taylor-Green vortex.
+It consists of a periodic unit box with no solid boundaries.
+Taylor-Green vortex problem has an exact solution given as,

-where $U$ is chosen as $1$m$\mathrm{s}^{-1}$, $b=-8\pi^2/Re$, $Re=U L /\nu$, and $L=1$m.
+where $U$ is chosen as $1$ m\,s\textsuperscript{-1}, $b=-8\pi^2/Re$, $Re=U L /\nu$, and $L=1$ m.
 We initialize the fluid using this at $t=0$ and compare the results with the exact solution.
 The Reynolds number, $Re$, is initially chosen to be $100$.
 The quintic spline with $h/\Delta x = 1.0$ is used.
 We use summation density to compute the density and evolve pressure with \cref{eq:sph-discretization-edac}.
 No artificial viscosity is used for this problem.
 The decay rate of the velocity is studied using the evolution of maximum velocity $|\ten{u}_{\max}|$ in time.
 We compute the $L_1$ error in the velocity magnitude as,

 where $\ten{u}_{i, exact}$ is found at the position of the $i$'th particle.